Christian Church (Disciples of Christ): Ecumenical efforts

-Ordained Ministry
+Ordained ministry

 The Disciples believe in the priesthood of all believers, in that all people baptized are called to minister to others with diverse spiritual gifts.
 The Disciples view their Order of Ministry as a specific subset of all believers who are called with spiritual gifts specifically suited for pastoral ministry.
 Congregations use different terms to refer to persons in the Order of Ministry including Pastor and Reverend but most call them Ministers, including the denomination's governing documents.

 Congregations sponsor members seeking ordination or commissioning as a Minister, and Regional Ministries organize committees to oversee the process.
 Ordination can be achieved by obtaining a Master of Divinity from a theological institution, which does not have to be an institution associated with the Disciples.
 Ordination can also be achieved through an "Apprentice" track which has candidates shadow ordained ministers.
 Finally, Ministers can be Commissioned, a shorter process for seminary students and those seeking short-term ministry in a Region.
 Regional requirements for ministry vary.
 Ordination is made official through a service which includes members of the church, clergy, and Regional Minister laying their hands on the candidate as the ordaining act.
 Ecumenical representatives are often included to emphasize the Disciples' desire for Christian unity.

 Disciples recognize the ordinations of the United Church of Christ as do they for Disciples.

 A General Commission on the Order of Ministry exists to interpret and review definitions of ministry, give oversight to Regions and congregations, provide other support, and maintain the standing of Regional Ministers and Ministers of General (National) Ministries.

+Abortion

+Members of the Disciples of Christ have many different opinions on abortion.
+This would be a prime example of "Resolve to Love, Agree to Differ, Unite to Serve, Break Bread Together".